-There are no shortage of tourist attractions and must-visit places in Dublin.
+There is no shortage of tourist attractions and must-visit places in Dublin.
 But did you know that there are also a host of unique and unusual things to do in Dublin that you won’t find anywhere else?
 Even some of Dublin’s best tourist attractions are unique to the Irish capital.

 *This post contains affiliate links, which may include Amazon affiliate links.
 To read more about affiliate links, please visit my Disclosure Policy page.